dustinlyons/nixos-config/README.md

 ```

 ## For NixOS, one command does the trick
-First download and burn [the minimal ISO image](https://nixos.org/download.html).
-Boot it, and be sure to select the 2nd option `nomodeset` if you're using an Nvidia card.
-Then run:
+Download and burn [the minimal ISO image](https://nixos.org/download.html), then run:
+> [!IMPORTANT]
+> For Nvidia cards, select the second option `nomodeset` when booting the installer.
+>
 > [!WARNING]
 > Running this command will reformat your entire drive to the ext4 filesystem.